Introduction to Forex

 Description:

 A pin bar pattern consists of one candle, which represents a sharp reversal and rejection of price.
 The pin bar reversal is defined by a long tail (shadow or wick).
 The area between the open and close of the pin bar is called its ‘real body’, and pin bars generally have small real bodies in comparison to their long tails.
 The tail of the pin bar shows the area of the price that was rejected, and the implication is that the price will continue to move opposite to the direction the tail points.
 Thus, a bearish pin bar signal is one that has a long upper wick, showing rejection of higher prices with the implication that price will fall in the near term.
 Finally, a bullish pin bar signal has a long lower tail, showing a rejection of lower prices with the implication that price will rise in the near term.
-A) Price action traded in an area of consolidation B) A bullish breakout formed but was erased by a bearish candle as sellers pushed price action back into consolidation (fake breakout) C) A bearish downtrend was established D) Price action eventually returned to a previous support level where buying volume increased E) A long lower rejection wick was formed at the support level where buying volume increased F) A bullish body close signalled buying momentum G) Price action opened above the previous resistance level and established bullish continuation in price action
+A) A bearish downtrend was established with 3 or more bearish candles B) Price action eventually reached a support level where buying volume increased C) Bullish price action broke through a previous resistance level D) Price action reached another resistance level where a long upper rejection wick was formed as sellers entered the market E) A bearish body close below the support line confirmed bearish momentum F) A bearish downtrend was established as price action made lower highs and lower lows - Bullish Spinning Top Candlestick (00:07:14)

 Description: